|

 SWCPC 654

-Mrs. Allie Rae Collins Parker earned her bachelors and masters at Texas Technological
+Mrs. Allie Rae Collins Parker earned her Bachelor's and Master's at Texas

 Parker, Allie Rae